 Below is a picture of what the coals should look like before you start grilling.
 It takes about 20 minutes to get them flaming properly (we don’t use any charcoal starter).

 Reasons to Charcoal Grill Your Holiday Bird

 From my experience, there are five reasons why charcoal grilling a turkey is the way to go if you have one in the backyard.

 First is the flavor.
-Charcoal grilled turkey tastes more delicious than oven roasted and even deep fried.
+Charcoal-grilled turkey tastes more delicious than oven-roasted and even deep-fried.
 Juicy and slightly smoked with crispy skin.
-And, it would be far healthier than a fried turkey if you use a nasty cooking oil like canola like many people do.
+And, it would be far healthier than a fried turkey if you use a nasty cooking oil like canola as many people do.

 Secondly, bone broth made from a turkey that is roasted and smoked on a charcoal grill tastes heavenly!
 Again, it is slightly smoky which is a nice change from typical umami bone broth flavor.